jduanen/LedDisplay/README.md

 ##### Rendering with Control Characters

 The custom display component offers a 'printLED(char \*str)' method that looks for escape sequences of the form -- "\\[<fontNum>;<colorNum>m" -- and makes the following characters use the font and color indicated by the single numeric digits given in the escape sequence.
 Note that Home Assistant Text Helpers do not recognize escape characters, so the '/e' or '/033' character is dropped from the ANSI escape sequence analogy used here, and just a plain backslash is used.
+Also, the font indicator is used in place of style, and both font and color are restricted to a single numeric digit (in the range [0-9]).

 The font number digit refers to one of (up to ten) fonts defined in the config file.
 For the example yaml config file given above, the following mapping is defined: